CPAN-Security/security.metacpan.org/docs/cpan-author-guide.md

 * Add [tests for taintedness](https://metacpan.org/pod/Test::Taint) to your codebase

+## Practice symbol import discipline

+* Use [App::perlimports](https://www.olafalders.com/2024/04/15/getting-started-with-perlimports/) to get a better idea of what symbols you are using.

+## Reduce the amount transitive dependencies

+* The more modules you depend on, the larger the attack surface you'll have to defend.

 ## Ensure you have trusted co-maintainers

 * Add a co-maintainer in PAUSE